February 4, 2016

 Leadership for spiritual and systemic transformation

-Deadline has passed BUT we still have a few spots available and a great cohort of people is shaping up.
+Deadline to apply is February 15th.
+We still have a few spots available and a great cohort of people is shaping up.
 Applications will be accepted on a rolling basis.
-Apply now to secure your spot.
+Apply now to secure your spot!

 About the program:

 Undivided is a program developed to respond to the longing for an integrated life.
 A life where our inner, spiritual journey and our desire to participate in effective social change can be understood as not only supportive, but essential to each other.
 This program is a small group (12-25 people) cohort who will gather four times throughout 2019 to explore contemplative social justice.
 The program is a combination of workshop style teaching, group process, and individual exploration.
 We will balance hands-on learning of practical social change tools, with contemplative practices and community building.
 Small groups will be formed around issues of interest to work on social change projects over the course of the program, this will allow participants to implement their learning and see how the rubber hits the road.

 grapple with your role in addressing social and environmental inequities

 connect your inner and outer work

 be challenged to grow within a community of practice